 He is the only major leaguer remembered as "Dazzy", although Monty Swartz, who pitched one game in the majors before Vance was a star, was also nicknamed Dazzy.

-Vance pitched from 1912-21 in the minors, winning 133 games.
+Vance pitched from 1912-1921 in the minors, winning 133 games.
 Although he was in the majors briefly in 1915 and 1918, he didn't become a regular until 1922, the year after he had won 21 games with the New Orleans Pelicans.
 On July 20, 1925, he struck out 17 batters in a game against the St. Louis Cardinals; it would remain the highest total by one pitcher against the Cardinals until Corey Kluber had 18 strikeouts against the Redbirds in 2015.

 Following his playing days, Vance settled on the Gulf Coast of Florida, where he helped to develop the tourist trade at Homosassa Springs, where he died in 1961.

 - 3-time NL ERA Leader (1924, 1928 & 1930)

 - 2-time NL Wins Leader (1924 & 1925)

 - 2-time NL Complete Games Leader (1924 & 1927)